murpholinox/murpholinox.github.io/_posts/2020-12-01-installphenixandccp4.md

 ./ccp4-7.1-setup
 ```

 >Warning: in the first window do not forget to tick the option 'modify command line environment'.
+Makes things easier.

-Then just click 'next' a few times, fill in the blanks and click on 'Install' and then on 'Finish'
+Then just click 'next' a few times, fill in the blanks and click on 'Install'...have a coffee in the meanwhile...and finally click on 'Finish'

 That's it.

 ## Phenix

 Phenix used to be easier.
-Now you gotta register every time you download the suite.
+Now you gotta register every time you download the suite (a pita if you ask me...)
 ![phenix]({{ site.url }}/assets/images/rect865.png)

-After that the password is sent to your academic email address and you must download the software before the password expires (If I remember correctly it's about a week).
+The password to download phenix will be sent to your academic e-mail address.

+> Warning: You must download the software before the password expires (If I remember correctly it's about a week or a day?).

 Then do...